- Holy thistle

 Laboratory studies suggest that milk thistle or some of its compounds have protective effects on the liver, but other animal studies suggest negative effects when combined with chronic alcohol consumption.

 Studies in humans are mixed, and both a large survey and multicenter trial among patients with chronic hepatitis C did not find benefit on liver function tests with milk thistle.
-More study is needed to determine or confirm the circumstances under which milk thistle or its compounds might be helpful.
+Other studies suggest milk thistle may reduce chemotherapy-induced hepatotoxicity in children with acute lymphoblastic leukemia and cisplatin-induced nephrotoxicity, as well as improve capecitabine-induced hand-foot syndrome and radiation therapy-induced mucositis.Topical administration of a silymarin gel was reported to reduce the severity of radiodermatitis and delay its occurrence.

 - To treat alcohol-induced liver damage or cirrhosis